Founded in 1850, Hiram College has a rich tradition of excellence that not only prepares students for rewarding careers but for all of life.

 - The opportunity to design your own academic direction and to pick and choose the classes that will support that.

 A Hiram liberal arts education is not about the ability to do just one narrow thing.
 Rather, it is the preparation to be flexible to do many things.
-The opportunities afforded by First at Hiram are the foundation for that.

 In an era of skills-based education, we teach precisely the skills that employers say they want – the ability to listen, think, analyze, decide and lead – all based on strong ethical values.
 That is what the Hiram liberal arts education is all about.

 Hiram College holds the following recognition: